‘Lucifer’ Season 2 To Resume On May 1, Series Renewed For Season 3

 Season 3 Renewal

 Fans of the show Lucifer have nothing to worry about despite the lawsuit that the Fox series is facing.
 The network had an early Valentine’s Day gift for everyone who loves the show as they handed out an early renewal for the series.
-Lucifer which follows the story of a devil who is helping the LAPD hunt criminals was renewed for a third season.
+Lucifer, which follows the story of a devil who is helping the LAPD hunt criminals, was renewed for a third season.
 The network ordered 22 episodes for Lucifer Season 3.

 David Madden, the president for Fox’s network entertainment praised lead actors Tom Ellis, Lauren German and Lucifer’s entire cast for breathing life into three-dimensional characters.